Tourism in Kamloops:

 - 3,000 sq. ft of public meeting rooms space for athletic conditioning and training

-Built on the shores of the South Thompson River, only two blocks from the downtown core, the centre has a seating capacity of 6,400 and almost 20,000 square feet of exhibition space.
+Built on the shores of the South Thompson River, easy access to Riverside Park, and only two blocks from the downtown core, the centre has a seating capacity of 6,400 and almost 20,000 square feet of exhibition space.

 McArthur Island Park